algon-320/toyterm/README.md

 - hardware accelerated graphics
 - support for SIXEL graphics
 - support for X11 clipboard (copying & pasting)
+- manual font fallback: you can specify the order of fonts for each style
+- support for mouse reporting
 - (optional) support for multiplexing
-- manual font fallback: you can specify the order of fonts for each style
 - toyterm assumes UTF-8 encoding
 - following basic functions are TODO
     - automatic font selection by integrating with fontconfig